 Health and safety training content varies widely across industries.
-Even within a single facility, training differs for individual roles depending on the processes they follow.
-Here are some examples of topics you might consider covering with your team.
+Moreover, even within a single facility, training differs for individual roles depending on the processes they follow.
+Therefore, consider the following examples of topics you might cover with your team.

 • Reporting injuries, incidents, and near misses